 You can manually release pay-as-you-go clusters based on your business requirements.
 The pay-as-you-go clusters are charged on an hourly basis.
-This topic describes how to manually release PolarDB for PostgreSQL clusters.
+This topic describes how to manually release ApsaraDB PolarDB PostgreSQL-compatible edition clusters.

 - You cannot manually release subscription clusters.
 Subscription clusters are automatically released when they expire.